apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 With an empty `default.html`, we don't get much; not even a page title.
 But we can get quite a bit for free just by extending a layout template.

 [Nunjucks](https://mozilla.github.io/nunjucks/) allows you to extend another template, with the option of overriding `blocks` to update or change the template.
-For example:
+Add this to the top of `default.html`:

 ```markup
 {% extends "layout.html" %}